This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 Mexico City is the capital of Mexico and a sprawling metropolis with so much to see and do.
 It’s often described in foreign media as unsafe and dirty.
 However, we found this unsavory reputation to be completely unwarranted.

-Just like any major city around the world, there are areas that should be avoided, but you’ll quickly see that there is much more to Mexico City than the rumors will have you believe.
+Just like any major city around the world, there are areas that should be avoided, but if you stay on the tourist trail, you’ll quickly see that there are lots of things to do in Mexico City.

-CDMX, or Cuidad de Mexico, is full of unbeatable food, charming tree-shaded streets, world-class museums, friendly locals, beautiful architecture, and a surprising amount of green space.
+CDMX, or Ciudad de México, is full of unbeatable food, charming tree-shaded streets, world-class museums, friendly locals, beautiful architecture, historical monuments, and a surprising amount of green space.